decentraland/adr/content/ADR-138-pick-realm-v2.md

 Expose publicly the resources availables of a Catalyst Node is a security risk, so the estimation of resources available should be done in the Catalyst (specifically in the BFF) and not in Kernel.

+This way the BFF will levearege the usage of the field `accepting_users` in `/about` endpoint.

+The logic from the Kernel side will be very simple: it will filter out the catalysts that have that value in false.

+From the other hand, the BFF will have a set of rules to calculate that value.
+The accepting users field will be false if:
+- The max amount of users for the server is reached
+- The CPU is at 90% or higher
+- The memory usage is at 90% or higher

 ### Catalyst Version Link

 Each Catalyst (BFF) exposes the version of Content and Lambdas that it's using.
 Kernel should read that field, compare them and prioritize the ones that have the greatest value.